 Everyone who we spoke to was buzzing about what they did.
 They do what they love, and in most cases turned their hobbies into jobs.
 Life’s too short to spend your days staring at a keyboard, doing something you don’t want to.
 Slogging away at a 9 to 5.
 Change the norm, break the routine, escape the traditional constraints to what society tells us “work” has to be like.
 To quote Casey Neistat … Do what you can’t. https://www.youtube.com/watch?v=jG7dSXcfVqE

 Links and Thanks

 Thanks to Enterprise Nation and Emma Jones (@emmaljones) for their hard work and for making all of these missions possible.
-Shout out to Makerversity and Tom Tobia (@TomTobia) for showing us round their place, and for being just straight up legends.
+Shout out to Makerversity and Tom Tobia (@TomTobia) for showing us around their place, and for being just straight up legends.
 Same for @Iamsterdam!
-And an even bigger shout to all the mission delegates who were an absolute pleasure to meet and be around for a few days: @UuniHQ & @Conor_Garland(awesome pizza oven), @_repeatrepeat (sexy bone china mugs), @Goodordering (retro chic bags for all uses – should be bossing it in Amsterdam), @XLCORK (total leg-end and massive cork manufacturer), and loads of others that I’ve forgotten tags for but you can see more at: #GoGlobalAMS
+And an even bigger shout to all the mission delegates who were an absolute pleasure to meet and be around for a few days: @UuniHQ & @Conor_Garland(awesome pizza oven), @_repeatrepeat (sexy bone china mugs), @Goodordering (retro chic bags for all uses.
+It should be bossing it in Amsterdam), @XLCORK (total legend and massive cork manufacturer), and loads of others that I’ve forgotten tags for but you can see more at #GoGlobalAMS